The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

-Today in our Masterpiece Stories series we have something truly beautiful for you.
+In our Masterpiece Stories series we have something truly beautiful for you.
 I want to discuss Rainy Season in the Tropics by Frederic Edwin Church, which for me is a painting of hope and new beginnings.
-Perfect for welcoming Spring, right?

 Frederic Edwin Church was a second-generation artist of Hudson River School.
 This landscape, despite being an imaginary and symbolic view, incorporates a number of scientifically accurate elements.
 The double rainbow that spans the canvas is notable for the reversal of the color spectrum that occurs in the second of its two bands (technically known as Alexander’s band), and Church’s meticulous depiction of it suggests that he may have consulted a scientific treatise when painting the scene.